Arthur-byte-code/ReactNative-bmiCalculator-/README.md

 **Installation:**

-You need to use the following command to download all JavaScript dependencies.
+You need to use the following command to download all JavaScript dependencies. **Use o comando abaixo para baixar as dependências necessárias do projeto**
 ```bash
 npm install